ardiwinardi/sample-fundraising-app/README.md

 Sample Donation App
 ===========================
-This app demonstrate how I build frontend app using React.js.
+This app demonstrates how I build a front-end app using React.js.

 ## Features
 -   Home Page